CanadianShield/ManageTravelers/README.md

     - Grant: Block access.

 Two different configurations are possible for the Locations condition of this CAP.
-- OPTION 1 : Using Anonymous and non-allowed countries/regions Named Location
+- OPTION 1 : Using Anonymous and non-allowed countries/regions Named Location.
-    - Pro : You have a well-defined list of what you block
+    - Pro : You have a well-defined list of what you block.
-    - Con : In the case of new countries/regions, it is allowed for browser access until you add it to the right Named Location
+    - Con : In the case of new countries/regions, it is allowed for browser access until you add it to the right Named Location.
-- OPTION 2 : Using Any location except continents and operation countries
+- OPTION 2 : Using Any location except continents and operation countries.
-    - Pro : In the case of new countries/regions, it is blocked until you assign it to the right Named Location
+    - Pro : In the case of new countries/regions, it is blocked until you assign it to the right Named Location.
-    - Con : You must ensure that the countries you want to block are not present in any continents;
+    - Con : You must ensure that the countries you want to block are not present in any continents.

 OPTION 1 :
 <p align="center" width="100%">